elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

-sudo yum install epel-release -y sudo yum install ansible -y ansible --version sudo useradd ansible1 #this user is special to ansible for ssh sudo passwd ansible1
+sudo yum install epel-release -y sudo yum install ansible -y ansible --version sudo useradd ansible1 #this user is special to ansible for ssh (linux servers) sudo passwd ansible1
 #to grant ansible1 usr sudo permissions with no password
 echo "ansible1 ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/ansible